steamclock/steamclog-swift/README.md

 - `clog.debug` - Info that is interesting to developers, any information that may be helpful when debugging.
 Should be stored to system logs for debug builds but never stored in production.
 - `clog.info` - Routine app operations, used to document changes in state within the application.
 Minimum level of log stored in device logs in production.
 - `clog.warn` - Developer concerns or incorrect state etc. Something’s definitely gone wrong, but there’s a path to recover
-- `clog.error` - Something has gone wrong, report to a remote service (like Crashlytics)
+- `clog.error` - Something has gone wrong, report to a remote service (like Sentry)
 - `clog.fatal` - Something has gone wrong and we cannot recover, so force the app to close.

 Each of these functions has the following 3 available signatures